jfaccioni/clovars/README.md

 [This folder](settings) has examples for the structure of the settings files. **CloVarS will likely run into errors if the settings are not in the proper format!**
 ### Run CloVarS
-To run CloVarS, enter the following command in a terminal:
 ```shell
 clovars run <path-to-run-settings> <path-to-colonies>
 ```